 - Cookies: There are many great gluten-free cookies on the market, including Tates Bake Shop Gluten-Free Chocolate Chip Cookies and Simple Mills Crunchy Cookies.

 - Nuts: Royal Hawaiian Orchards Sea Salt Macadamias or Blue Diamond Almonds would make a great addition to a gluten-free gift basket.

 - Chocolate: Justin's Mini Dark Chocolate Peanut Butter Cups are delicious.

 - Spreads: Consider a gluten-free spread like Rigoni di Asiago Nocciolata Organic Hazelnut Spread with Cocoa and Milk.

 - Wine: Select a bottle of your preference for around $10 to $15.

-- Basket: You can usually find an appropriate bamboo tray utility basket for as little as a dollar.
+- Basket: You can usually find an appropriate woven lined basket for a perfect gift presentation.

 Gluten-Free Wine Baskets